ChoateProgrammingUnion/housing-lottery-optimization/README.md

 ## Results
 We define choice distribution to be the distribution of n, where n is the ranking of the house each student is assigned to.
 `swap-naive` performs best on choice distributions out of all algorithms examined.
-`swap-naive` managed to achieve a 46% reduction in the number of students who got their last three houses *on real historical data* when compared to the `deans-algorithim` and a 15% decrease in the number of students who didn't get their first choice.
+`swap-naive` managed to achieve a 46% reduction in the number of students who got their last three houses *on real historical data* when compared to the `deans-algorithm` and a 15% decrease in the number of students who didn't get their first choice.

 ![Choice Distribution](choice_distribution.png)